mulesoft-labs/api-console-cli/README.md

 - **build** - Build the api console application optimized for production
 - **generate-json** - Regenerates the JSON file that can be used as a data source in the Console
+- **serve** - Creates a http server on local machine and serves content of current folder.

 ## Installation